Dharius213/public-suffix/Guidelines.md

   - What are example domains' use scenarios?
 Describe the desired outcome.
 Enumerate through example subdomains or the name iteself and how these are desired to work as a result of the PR being merged.
 This is particularly important with respect to wildcards (*) and bangs (!) and ensuring the result will align with the request.
 - How many domains are being requested within the PR?
 - Are the domains being requested for internal purposes (e.g. organization Foo wants their dev/staging servers, which only they use/access) or is this for general utility
   - Basically, does every user shipping the PSL benefit from the added size/processing?
+(Sure, your opinion might be "YES", but provide support for this)
 - Does every domain in the _PRIVATE_ section have at least two years remaining in the registration term?
   - Modifications take time to reach software that uses the PSL, and so it's important that domain registrations cover at least two years.
 In general, registrations should be done for a longer term.
 Note that registration periods of less than a year may result in the automatic removal of the domain.
 If a TLD does not allow registration for periods for at least this long, they will not be added to the PSL.